miker704/Strife/patches.md

 - Mounted Cable actions on inviting members to an already exisiting server.
 - Mounted Cable actions on inviting members to an already exisiting dmServer.
+- Mounted Cable actions on delete friendship on elipses drop down context menu button on online friends page.
+- Mounted Cable actions on delete friendship on elipses drop down context menu button on all friends page.

 ### Glitches and bugs Addressed